RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 Mode decomposition
 -------------------------------

 The ANM.cpp script accepts a PDB file and a cutoff distance.
 The script constructs the Hessian matrix connecting all CB atoms within the specific cutoff radius.
-The script then performs singular value decompostion to return the eigenvalues and eigenvectors of the Hessian matrix.
+The script then performs singular value decomposition to return the eigenvalues and eigenvectors of the Hessian matrix.

 **Input parameters:**

 * pdb: path to PDB file
-* cutoff: cutoff radius in A. The script will construct an eleastic network model by connecting all atoms that interact within the cutoff distance (default = 15Å)
+* cutoff: cutoff radius in A. The script will construct an elastic network model by connecting all atoms that interact within the cutoff distance (default = 15Å)
 * outdir: folder in which output is saved